quat1024/hoppers/NOTES.md

 * [ChiselRetro](https://git.sleeping.town/unascribed/ChiselRetro)
 * [Buildcraft 3.4.x](https://github.com/BuildCraft/BuildCraft/tree/3.4.x) (migrated from Ant)

 These exist in various stages of Voldeloom's own development so expect weirdness.
-If you'd like to compile them yourself, you may need to make sure Voldeloom's version is `1.0.1` or newer because of [this](https://github.com/unascribed/voldeloom/pull/1).
+If you'd like to compile them yourself, there's a couple things to consider.

+First, you may need to make sure Voldeloom's version is `1.0.1` or newer because of [this](https://github.com/unascribed/voldeloom/pull/1), and if you'd like to use Gradle 7 make sure you get `1.0.2`.

+Also I'm pretty sure that this is the first Voldeloom mod that can be compiled without worrying too much about your Java version numbers.
+Other projects will be more picky.
+Many existing projects use Gradle 4.x, which crashes ran with today's Java and doesn't have the toolchains feature, so you will actually need to install a Java 8 or 11 JDK yourself and make sure it is used when invoking Gradle.
+IntelliJ users can go to the "Project Structure" dialog, set the JDK to an installation of Java 8 and the Project Language Level to `6`, then go to `Settings -> Build Execution Deployment -> Build Tools -> Gradle` and ensure that the correct JDK version is being used (this setting has a mind of its own) so the tool window works.
+Make sure `$JAVA_HOME` is approrpriately set from any terminals or scripts used to invoke `./gradlew`, too.

-Of course if you're just learning to mod 1.4 you will probably want to look for other mods of the time period, once you get the workspace set up it's the same as making any other Forge mod.
+Of course if you're just learning to mod 1.4, you will probably want to look for other mods of the time period too, once you get the workspace set up it's the same as making any other Forge mod.

 ## This project vs. Buildcraft